samumantha/research-software-engineering/presentation_PDC25.md

 <img src="img/reproducibility.jpg"
      alt="A person showing another person what steps to take to make their data research reproducible.
-There is a path with several steps- Here is my data - Here are my tools - Here is my code - Here are my results" style="height: 80%;" />
+There is a path with several steps- Here is my data - Here are my tools - Here is my code - Here are my results" style="height: 400px;" />

-The Turing Way project illustration by Scriberia.
+.cite[The Turing Way project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
-DOI: https://zenodo.org/records/13882307
+DOI: https://zenodo.org/records/13882307]

 ---

-# Recommendations

-## It's about communicating!
+# Recommendations - It's about communicating!

 - Track your code with Git